QUICK SUMMARY

 Adam wasn’t created to oversee the globe—he was called to be faithful in his garden.
 You were, too.

-Today, social media gives us access to global suffering, crises, and opinions 24/7.
-This creates an illusion that we are responsible for it all.
+Today, social media gives us access to global suffering, crises, tragedies, arguments, and opinions 24/7.
+This creates the illusion that we are responsible for it all.
 That’s why conversations about social media and mental health must include boundaries and discernment.

-But God’s original design was personal, local, and intimate community participation.
-When we constantly engage with the world’s problems through a screen, we risk abandoning our primary calling: to faithfully steward what God has put right in front of us—our homes, families, and communities.
+But God’s original design was personal, local, embodied, and relational.
+When we constantly engage with the world’s problems through a screen, we risk abandoning our primary calling: to faithfully steward what God has put right in front of us—our homes, families, churches, neighborhoods, health, work, and communities.

 This is a crucial component of a biblical response to digital overwhelm.